 You must also demonstrate that you have relevant experience (either in the same industry or a similar industry) and managerial skills to establish and run your business in Canada.
 The Immigration Officer assessing your application has to be convinced that you are able to execute your business plan.
 Therefore, make sure to include in your application the evidence related to your educational background and employment or business ownership experience to demonstrate that you possess all the necessary skills and knowledge to undertake such a venture in Canada.

 Please keep in mind that you should NOT invest your entire savings into your business in Canada.
-Every new business venture carries substantial risks, especially when you are entering foreign markets.
+Every new business venture carries substantial risks, especially when entering foreign markets.
 Having access to sufficient capital is important for your business success and immigration application.

 4. Commitment & Execution